 On August 30, 1945, 310 Marlborough was purchased from the Winslows by Guglielmo Cini, a jeweler.
 He and his wife, Bettina Blythe (Brower) Piper Cini, made it their home.
 They previously had lived in an apartment at 234 Beacon.
 They divorced in about 1946 and he remarried soon thereafter to Zelda Gottlieb.
 By 1948, they were living at 174 Newbury.

 On September 16, 1947, 310 Marlborough was acquired by US Army Lt.
-Colonel Raymond William Spencer and his wife, Gladys (Gilliam) Spencer.
+Colonel Raymond William Spencer (Spenlinhauer) and his wife, Gladys (Gilliam) Spencer, who operated a direct mail advertising and printing company.
+They previously had lived in Brighton.
 In November of 1947, they filed for (and subsequently received) permission to convert the property from a single-family dwelling into a two-family dwelling.

-The Spencers continued to live at 310 Marlborough until about 1960.
+The Raymond Spencers and the William Spencers continued to live at 310 Marlborough until about 1960.

 On December 14, 1960, 310 Marlborough was purchased from the Spencers by Russell Gordon Jones, an engineer, and his wife, Elizabeth Walker (Jones) Jones.
 They previously had lived in Reading.
 On February 2, 1961, they transferred the property into Elizabeth Jones’s name.

-In May of 1964, Robert Jones filed for (and subsequently received) permission to convert the property from a two-family dwelling into a three-family dwelling.
+In May of 1964, Russell Jones filed for (and subsequently received) permission to convert the property from a two-family dwelling into a three-family dwelling.

 By the mid-1960s, the number of units had been increased to four.